-Application for Certification
+Petition for Certification

-Upon enrollment in final requirements, students should submit an Application for Transfer GE Certification to the Evaluations Office in the Student Services Center, room SSC-40.
+Upon enrollment in final requirements, students should submit a Petition for Graduation/Transfer Certification form to the Evaluations Office in the Student Services Center, room SSC-40.
 To be eligible for certification, 12 of the required 39 semester units must be completed at Palomar College.

-AREA A: COMMUNICATION IN THE ENGLISH LANGUAGE AND CRITICAL THINKING
+AREA A: ENGLISH LANGUAGE COMMU-NICATION AND CRITICAL THINKING